ethware/T480-Hackintosh-Clover-Bootloader/README.md

 Do notice that the trackpad may not work if macOS is installed on a NVMe SSD other than a SATA one, and I don't know why.

-Thanks to xzhih, the HIDPI function can be enabled via https://github.com/xzhih/one-key-hidpi.